bangbangcon/west/content/Conduct.md

 Conference staff will be happy to do whatever we can to help those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

+## Transparency reports

+!!Con West's Code of Conduct committee has compiled a [transparency report](/2019/conduct-transparency) for reported incidents in 2019.

 <!-- TODO
 ## Report a violation (with or without your name)